wongxingjun/Others/README.md

 ======
 ###This repository includes:
 - SourceCodePro
-  My favorite coding fonts published by Adobe.
+  My favorite coding font published by Adobe.

 - monaco-font-master
   A font which is similar to Apple's.